Merit Badge Clinic

 Although you are not required to have a dog to attend this workshop, you must have the ability to care for one to complete requirement #4 and #5.
 Boy Scouts may want to attend whose families are considering adopting a dog and want to find out more about the responsibilities and care required before they get a dog.
 You can attend the workshop and complete the last two requirements in the future when you do add a canine family member to your pack.

 Are you interested in helping homeless animals in another way?
-Consider organizing a donation drive prior to attending this workshop and collect new or gently used towels, blankets, cat and dog toys, peanut butter and treats.
-Go to http://www.wihumane.org/donate/wishlist.aspx for a copy of our Wish List.
+Consider organizing a donation drive prior to attending this workshop and collect dog and cat food, cat litter, new or gently used towels, blankets, cat and dog toys, peanut butter and treats.
+For a copy of our wish list visit http://www.wihumane.org/donate/wishlist.

 Questions: Please contact Wisconsin Humane Society Youth Programs Manager and Merit Badge Counselor, Dezarae Jones-Hartwig at email@example.com or 414-431-6159.